 Limitations on Debt

 If you’ve failed to file any state or federal tax returns in recent years, take care of this before filing for Chapter 13 protection or you can be denied.
 You must provide the court with proof of your filed tax returns for the last four years.
-If you missed a year and you need time to file, you have until seven days before your meeting with creditors to provide copies or transcripts of your returns to the trustee.
+If you missed a year and you need time to file, you have up until seven days before your meeting with creditors to provide copies or transcripts of your returns to the trustee.
 The meeting of creditors is typically scheduled early in Chapter 13 proceedings, so this may not give you a lot of extra time.

 Stockbrokers and commodities brokers can’t file for Chapter 13 bankruptcy.
 If you work in these fields, the court will deny you eligibility.
 Businesses can’t file for Chapter 13, either.
-If a business wants to enter into a payment plan rather than file for Chapter 7, it must file Chapter 11 -- the business equivalent of Chapter 13.
+If a business wants to enter into a payment plan rather than file for Chapter 7, it must file Chapter 11, the business equivalent of Chapter 13.
 If you own your own business, you can file Chapter 13 on any business debts you’re personally liable for.

 If you’ve filed for bankruptcy before, this can prevent you from receiving another discharge, at least for a while.
 You can go ahead and file for Chapter 13 if you meet all other requirements, but the court will deny you a discharge of your debts until the required time has passed: four years after a Chapter 7 discharge and two years after a prior Chapter 13 discharge.
 If you complete your payment plan before this time has elapsed, you’ll still owe any remaining outstanding balances on your unsecured nonpriority debts, which typically aren’t paid in full in a Chapter 13 bankruptcy.
-If your previous bankruptcy was dismissed by you or the court -- meaning you didn’t receive a discharge -- you must wait 180 days after the dismissal to become eligible again.
+If your previous bankruptcy was dismissed by you or the court, meaning you didn’t receive a discharge, you must wait 180 days after the dismissal to become eligible again.